 Prepaid plans are plans where you pay for your electricity before you use it by depositing a certain amount of money into an account with your electricity provider.
-They don’t generally require any other upfront deposits or credit checks, but are risky because electricity providers won’t provide a monthly bill and may disconnect your service with little notice if your account falls below a certain threshold as defined by your contract.
+They don’t generally require any other upfront deposits or credit checks.
+You won’t get a monthly bill, but instead will get an alert when you are falling below a certain threshold.

-Most electricity providers offer tools to help you keep track of the amount of money left in your prepaid electricity account and will send you an email or text alert if your account is about to drop below a certain balance.
+Prepaid electricity providers offer tools to help you keep track of the amount of money left in your prepaid electricity account.
+They will send you an email or text alert if your account is about to drop below a certain balance.
 You can also set up automatic payment features, so your account is automatically refilled from your bank account whenever it drops below your minimum.

 How much power you really use matters because many electricity plans are formulated based on usage.
 You can determine your usage by looking at your past electricity bills.
 If you live in the southern US, look to August to find your highest air conditioning bill.
 In the northern states, January is usually the highest use bill, but double-check your history if you rely on other types of fuel for heat.

 Your usage will help you compare apples to apples when shopping for electricity plans.
 Once you know how much electricity you generally use, you can find the best plan for your household.
 While you’re looking those old bills over, keep in mind that the lowest rates shown on comparison sites might not be the best deal.
 You’ll want to review each plan individually for any special circumstances like incremental price increases over a certain amount of usage.

 Green Electricity And Incentives